 Allegrini is one of the stars of the Veneto area in north-central Italy: his Valpolicella stands out like a beacon of quality midst a sea of factory-farmed wines of that name.
 Fairly light bodied, this nonetheless has charming cherry aromas, good length, and a lot of class.
 Try with fuller-flavoured fish dishes as well as terrines, chicken and lighter meat dishes.

 34. Cento Cavalli, Nero d’Avola, Italy, 2015, £20

 Made from the native Sicilian Nero d’Avola variety – ‘black grape of Avola’ – this wine is indeed inky dark, with dark flavours too: sun-ripened plums, the tang of mellow balsamic, even chocolate.
 It’s smooth but powerful, a great match for many lamb and beef dishes.
 An exciting addition to our list for 2016/17.

 A TASTE OF IBERIA

-The blend of local grapes – Tinta Roriz, Alfrocheiro, Jaén, Touriga Nacional – doesn’t give much indication of what to expect, so we’ll tell you: it’s a full-bodied, characterful wine with herby aromas, and rich plum and raisin aromas.
+The blend of local grapes – Tinta Roriz, Alfrocheiro, Jaén and Touriga Nacional – doesn’t give much indication of what to expect, so we’ll tell you: it’s a full-bodied, characterful wine with herby aromas, and rich plum and raisin aromas.
 (Not surprising, as it originates in the Douro Valley, home also to rich, plummy Port.)
 Match with robust dishes.
 We’ll be moving to the excellent 2010 vintage soon.

 36. Bodegas Artesa, Rioja Crianza, 2012/13, Spain, £20